lzx551402/contextdesc/README.md

 First, download [HPSequences](http://icvl.ee.ic.ac.uk/vbalnt/hpatches/hpatches-sequences-release.tar.gz) (full image sequences of [HPatches](https://github.com/hpatches/hpatches-dataset) [[3]](#refs) and their corresponding homographies).

-Second, download our CVPR intermediate results of keypoint locations and image patches for HPSequences ([Link](https://research.altizure.com/data/contextdesc_models/hseq_cvpr.tar)).
+Second, download our CVPR intermediate results of keypoint locations and image patches for HPSequences ([Link](https://research.altizure.com/data/contextdesc_models/hseq_cvpr.tar)) (broken link, may need to regenerate the input).

 Unzip the above two downloads in the same folder, and you will find each .ppm image aside with a .pkl file.